 Join our team!

-Want to do really rewarding, fulfilling, challenging work with some amazing people?
+Want to do really rewarding, fulfilling, challenging work with a creative, committed and diverse team?
 The Workshop School and its nonprofit partner, Project Based Learning Inc., are hiring in several areas!

 Why teach at the Workshop?